 [END EQUATION]

 The completed set of calculations is shown in exhibit 10.4, although for ease of viewing some of the values are rounded.
 As mentioned earlier, the weighting procedure ensures that each of the strata occur at the same rate in the post-intervention periods.
-Therefore, the interpretation of these procedures is that the effects of known causes have been removed through the weighting procedure; what is shown in the control chart is the impact of intervention when known causes occur at same rate in pre- and post-intervention periods.
+Therefore, the interpretation of these procedures is that the effects of known causes have been removed through the weighting procedure; what is shown in the control chart is the impact of intervention when known causes occur at the same rates as in the pre- and post-intervention periods.

 [INSERT EXHIBIT]